AT&T joins forces with Akamai, boosts Akamai shares

 Uber Technologies Inc has hired former U.S. Attorney General Eric Holder to conduct a review of sexual harassment claims at the ride-hailing service made by a former employee.

-NEW YORK AT&T Inc has agreed to partner with Akamai Technologies Inc instead of competing with it on content delivery network (CDN) services, which deliver content faster by avoiding Internet congestion, sending Akamai's shares up 10 percent.
+NEW YORK AT&T Inc and Akamai Technologies Inc said they have agreed to work together on content delivery network (CDN) services, which deliver content faster by avoiding Internet congestion, sending Akamai's shares up 8 percent in early trade.

-As part of their agreement, AT&T will transfer its existing CDN operations, customers and services to Akamai's platform in 2013, the company said on Thursday.
+As part of the agreement AT&T will transfer its existing CDN operations, customers and services to Akamai's platform in 2013, the company said on Thursday.

-Janney Montgomery Scott analyst Richard Fetyko said that the agreement was important for Akamai as it effectively eliminates AT&T as a rival and potentially brings Akamai new business.

-"It's an admission by one of the largest telcos that the CDN business is not an easy business to manage," said Fetyko who noted that investors had been concerned about the prospect of competition from big operators like AT&T.

 (Reporting By Sinead Carew; Editing by Maureen Bavdek and Theodore d'Afflisio)